Donald Trump is set to become President on Friday

 Trump officially becomes President at noon and will take the oath of office at his inauguration around that time.

 It’s a historic moment as a man who has never before served in government ascends to the nation’s highest public office.

 Here are a few things to know if you want to watch the festivities that make up the beginning of Trump’s presidency.

 What is the inauguration?

 The inauguration is the formal transfer of power from one president to the next.
 On Friday, President Barack Obama will complete his second term in office and cease to be the sitting president, transferring the authority of his office to his elected successor, Trump.

 At noon, Trump will become the President and Vice President-elect Mike Pence will become the sitting vice president.

 Trump will take the oath of office administered by Chief Justice John Roberts and deliver a speech commemorating the occasion.

-, the President and vice president will lead a parade to the White House after their inauguration.
+And as is tradition, the President and vice president will lead a parade to the White House after their inauguration.

 What else is going on this weekend?